Code-Institute-Submissions/I_teach_French2/README.md

 HTML has been validated using [W3 validator](https://validator.w3.org/) and formatted using [Freeformater](https://www.freeformatter.com/).
 CSS has been validated using [W3 CSS validator](http://jigsaw.w3.org/css-validator/validator).
-Javascript code has been validated using [JSHINT](https://jshint.com/).
-Python code has been validated using [PEP8](http://pep8online.com/).
-Lightouse testing from Chrome developer's tools returned positive results (all above 90%).
+Lightouse testing from Chrome developer's tools returned positive results.

 * Functionalities:

-## Deployment in heroku
+## Deployment to Heroku and AWS

-After creating the app and the MongoDB database.
-In terminal:

 * pip 3 freeze --local > requirements.text
-* echo web: python app.py > Procfile

-In Heroku:
-* create a new app (choose name and region)
-* choose the deployment method = Connect to Github
-* select this repository: raphaelmar/escph_reading_club
-* Click connect
-* in Settings, click reveal config Vars and enter the following: IP, PORT, SECRET KEY, MONGO_URI, MONGODB_Name

-In terminal:
+* create procfile Procfile > web: gunicorn I_Teach_French.wsgi
-* Git add/commit/push requirements.txt and Procfile files
+* on AWS services use S3 and IAM for your static files *

-In Heroku:
-* click enable automatic deploys

 ## Credits

 ### Media

-* The Wireframes were created using [Balsamiq](https://balsamiq.com/).
+* All medias have been created by myself
-* The 2 images used on the site are by DariuszSankowski and SCY , they were obtained from [Pixabay](https://pixabay.com/)
+* The background picture used on the site is Jibs-breizh from [Pixabay](https://pixabay.com/)

 ### Acknowledgements

-* The main structure of this site is based on the code provided by Tim Nelson for the Task Manager mini-project presented in the Data centric module of the Full stack Web Developer course form Code Institute.
-* The code for the modal used for the delete functionality is based on [Delete Modal](https://www.w3schools.com/howto/howto_css_delete_modal.asp)
+* code used:
+* Boutique Ado project by Code Institute
+* Stripe checkout by Anthony Herbert at Pretty Printed on Youtube

 ### Thank you

 * To Everyone at Code Institute for their patience!
-* To the dedicated team of tutors who are always helpful.
+* To the dedicated team of tutors who are always helpful
-* To my mentor Reuben Ferrante for making time for me outside his timetabled hours.